deusx7/deusx7.github.io/posts/ctf/lactf23/lactf.md

 5. Our input is then printed out without using a format specifier
 6. Printf is called again and this time prints out rickroll lyrics
 ```

+Looking at the code doesn't show any form of buffer overflow but instead a format string vulnerability

+Since its a format string vulnerability we can perform a GOT overwrite but the problem is that we want to first leak a libc address then perform another GOT overwrite on printf to call system on buf.
+But since printf is already there if we overwrite the printf we can't actually perform another GOT overwrite

+At this point i almost gave up cause there's no way around this 🤔

+So i decided to take a look at the decompiled code

+And unfortunately the creator just rick rolled me 😹